 To pan-sear salmon:

-While preparing the broth, place salmon fillets on a rack on top of a baking sheet to allow air to pass on both sides.
+While preparing the slaw, place salmon fillets on a rack on top of a baking sheet to allow air to pass on both sides.
 This dries the skin for better crisping.
 Season salmon fillets with salt and pepper.

 Heat a heavy sauté pan over high heat.